RENEE MONTAGNE, HOST:

 MONTAGNE: Well, right.
 I mean if they didn't figure that out before they took the paintings, I mean what could they possibly do with these?

 MARINELLO: Believe it or not, a lot of times they don't think about this.
 I mean, you know, we all think these people are sophisticated gangs of art criminals, you know, that Hollywood, you know...

 MONTAGNE: Sort of Cary Grant, you know, jewel thieves.

-MARINELLO: You're right.
-Right, right, these are not.
+MARINELLO: Yeah, right.
+Right, right.
+They're not.
 These are common thugs and they don't always think about the next step.
 And the next step is they're going to want to get their money out of them.
 But thanks to the Internet, everyone has seen these pictures now and no one is going to touch them.
 And if people have not seen any of the reports, have no idea that these are stolen, they normally would contact us before they buy art.
-We would tell them immediately that the piece that they're about to buy his stolen.
+We would tell them immediately that the piece that they're about to buy is stolen.

 MONTAGNE: Just out of curiosity, do you have a favorite among these seven works?
 One is Claude Monet's "Waterloo Bridge, London."

 MARINELLO: Well, I think the pair of Monets would look nice on my living room wall.